ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. code-block:: bash

-    pixi shell -e esmvaltool
+    pixi shell -e esmvaltool-dev

-or just the dependencies for NCL diagnostics with ``pixi shell -e esmvaltool-ncl`` and for R diagnostics with ``pixi shell -e esmvaltool-r``.
+or just the dependencies for NCL diagnostics with ``pixi shell -e esmvaltool-ncl-dev`` and for R diagnostics with ``pixi shell -e esmvaltool-r-dev``.
+There are also environments with the dependencies for running diagnostics in specific languages without the development dependencies, i.e. ``pixi shell -e esmvaltool-python`` for running Python diagnostics, ``pixi shell -e esmvaltool-ncl`` for running NCL diagnostics, ``pixi shell -e esmvaltool-r`` for running R diagnostics, and ``pixi shell -e esmvaltool`` for running any diagnostic.

 If you are planning to do any coding, install the :ref:`pre-commit` hooks by running: